jdevfullstack/programming-core-concepts/README.md

 And the quest was on until 1970s when a very remarkble programming language was invented: the C language.

+After the success, the great potential was unleashed and we are now seeing the things a programmable computer can do: the era of information, real-time data, artificial intelligence, almost realistic 3D games.

 ## Input / Output

 ## Conditionals